mcnulty/udi/PROTOCOL.md

 _Inputs_

-- `reg`: The register to read as an unsigned integer
+- `reg`: The register to read as an unsigned, 16-bit integer

 _Outputs_

-- `value`: The register value as an unsigned integer
+- `value`: The register value as an unsigned, 64-bit integer

 **write register**